LaurentMarchelli/recalbox-rasplex/README.md

 https://github.com/raspberrypi/noobs

 ## How it works
-If you selected both Rasplex and Recalbox-OS and you choose the customized skin (Aeon Nox 5) :
+If you selected both Rasplex and Recalbox-OS and you choose a customized skin (Plex Black Edition or Aeon Nox 5) :
 - On Rasplex, you will have a new button (section) to reboot on Recalbox-OS
 - On Recalbox-OS to reboot on Rasplex, just reboot.
 (If Recalbox updates are downloaded, it will reboot on Recalbox-OS to finish the update)